Luminoid/blog/source/_posts/iOS-Concurrency-and-Parallelism-Complete-Guide.md

 ### Async operations

 Wrapping a callback-based API (network, file I/O) inside an `Operation` requires overriding `isAsynchronous`, manually toggling `isExecuting`/`isFinished`, and emitting KVO notifications around each change.
 The pattern is well-documented but obsolete: Swift Concurrency's `withCheckedContinuation` (§10) does the same job in three lines and is structured.
-If you're hitting this in legacy code, the migration is mechanical — wrap the callback API with a continuation, kick the work off from a `Task`, and delete the `AsyncOperation` subclass.
+If you're hitting this in legacy code, the migration is mechanical: wrap the callback API with a continuation, kick the work off from a `Task`, and delete the `AsyncOperation` subclass.

 ### Cancellation propagation